Arges86/web-spellchecker/README.md

 web-spellchecker is a VueJs/ExpressJS full stack application for checking the spelling of any webpage.
   - Enter web address
-  -- Must be publicaly accessable
+  -- Must be publicaly accessable (unless your running the whole service yourself)
   - See list of words and if they are in the dictionary

 ### Tech